110 Italian Surnames or Last Names

 This is an occupational Italian surname derived from the Latin word ‘ager’ (meaning field).
 The name is borne mostly by the farmers.

-This is another Italian last name which is related to music and musical instruments.
+This is another Italian last name related to music and musical instruments.
 It means ‘cheerful’ or ‘brisk tempo’.

 This is one of the old names of Italy from the medieval period.
 It is derived from the Latin name ‘acceptus’, meaning ‘welcome’ or ‘well-liked’.

-This Italian name is derived from a Latin word ‘amatus’, and it means ‘beloved’.
+This Italian name is derived from the Latin word ‘amatus’, it means ‘beloved’.